-2. You can schedule Teams meetings from Outlook 365 for Windows
+3. You can schedule Teams meetings from Outlook

-4. You can schedule Teams meetings in “The New” Outlook Online
+4. You can schedule Teams meetings in Outlook Online

 Get your users ready for change

 Having online meetings can be quite challenging for users.
-If there are uncertainties regarding the technology, this becomes an irritating nuisance that stands in the way of end users’ productivity.
+If there are uncertainties regarding the technology, this becomes an irritating nuisance that stands in the way of end-users’ productivity.
 We can’t emphasize enough how important it is to actively work with end-user engagement and information sharing.
 If you want to discuss how you can help your organization get ready for Teams, don’t hesitate to reach out to us!
 Also, check out our blog on how to succeed with Microsoft Teams.
 “Book a demo” with us if you are interested to see Storyals in action!